Trust & Safety

 Fake payment apps are counterfeits of legitimate payment applications.
 They closely resemble the UI, color schemes, and overall appearance of popular payment apps, often replicating the entire payment process – making them hard to distinguish at a glance.
 Some of these fraudulent apps further enhance the illusion by imitating the sound of a payment notification, such as a beep or chime, to falsely suggest that a payment has been received.
 Also, they can produce convincing payment information to show a successful transaction, which is challenging to distinguish at a quick glance.

-2. Implement Verification Procedures: Develop a standard process for verifying payments before goods or services are provided.
-This might include checking the transaction ID or waiting for confirmation from your payment processor.
+- Implement Verification Procedures: Develop a standard process for verifying payments before goods or services are provided.
+This might include waiting for the payment authentication from your PhonePe smart speaker (fake apps cannot trigger these alert messages), checking the transaction ID or waiting for confirmation from your payment processor.

 In case you have been duped or discover a fake payment app, you can immediately raise the issue in the following ways: